-Our recent webinar on ESG highlighted that climate change is arguably the biggest issue facing every industry, and real estate is no exception.
+Our recent webinars on ESG highlighted that climate change is the biggest issue facing every industry, and real estate is no exception.
 In fact, the figures around net zero and the built environment are alarming.

 The real estate industry globally (and in the UK) accounts for approximately 40% of all carbon emissions.
 Those emissions continue to rise.
 Despite much optimism about the reduction in emissions we have experienced during lockdown, statistics show that even if these reduced levels continued until the net zero target date of 2050, we would still not be carbon neutral.